popCain/DetectionAndTracking_iOS/README.md

         1. **`Detector-independent tracking model`***(Simply a collection of single object trackers)*
             * Reference of [`tracking in Vision of Core ML`](https://developer.apple.com/documentation/vision/tracking_multiple_objects_or_rectangles_in_video)
                 > * *Collection of requests: one tracking request per tracked object - 1to1*
-                > * Limits:
+                > * **Limits:**
                 >>    * Number of trackers: 16
-                >>    * Long tracking sequence: Objects in tracking sequence can change their shape, appearance, color, location, and that represents a great challenge for the algorithm.
+                >>    * Long tracking sequence: Objects in tracking sequence can change their shape, appearance, color, location, and that represents a great challenge for the algorithm
-                > * Solution: Breaking the sequence into smaller subsequences, and rerunning detectors every N frames.
+                > * **Solution: Breaking the sequence into smaller subsequences, and rerunning detectors every N frames**
             * Reference of OpenCV multi-object tracker
                 > *Collection of single object trackers: BOOSTING, MIL, KCF, TLD, MOSSE, CSRT, MEDIANFLOW, GOTURN*
         2. Detector-based tracking model(*Detector-based data association multi-object tracking of `this repository`*)